-This is the eighth in a series of team previews for the 2008 Olympics done by the SBNation sites Green Bandwagon and At the Hive.
-Already profiled: Greece, China, Russia, Argentina, Australia, Iran, and Lithuania.You can refer to the right-hand sidebar either here or at Green Bandwagon for quick access to the profiles.
+This is the tenth in a series of team previews for the 2008 Olympics done by the SBNation sites Green Bandwagon and At the Hive.
+Already profiled: Greece, China, Russia, Argentina, Australia, Iran, Lithuania, Angola, and Croatia.You can refer to the right-hand sidebar either here or at Green Bandwagon for quick access to the profiles.

-Size in Comparison to a US State: 9 times the size of New York
+Size in Comparison to a US State: About half the size of Alaska

 Suffrage: Universal at 18.